-It’s Profits have grown consistently with a 16% CAGR in the last 5 years, VST is generating more than Rs.250 Cr of free cash flows every year.
-Further, it had a consistent dividend payout of 60-70% in 2009-19 (Currently it is at 52%).
-The company’s sales have grown at a CAGR rate of 10% in the last 3 years.
-Additionally it has grown its Return on Equity and Return on Capital Employed at a CAGR of 37% and 56% respectively in the last 5 years.
-VST also remains a net-debt free company which makes it more attractive bet.
-On the negative front all the cigarette making companies are prone to hike in excise duty and other taxes and any dramatic changes in taxes for these companies could impact their bottom-line growth.
+It’s Profits have grown consistently with a 5% CAGR in the last 5 years, VST is generating more than Rs.250 Cr of free cash flows every year.
+Further, it had a consistent dividend payout of 60-70% in 2009-19 (Currently it is at 57%).
+The company’s sales have grown at a CAGR rate of 6% in the last 3 years.
+Additionally it has grown its Return on Equity and Return on Capital Employed at an average growth rate of 37% and 56% respectively in the last 5 years.
+VST also remains a net-debt free company which makes it a more attractive bet.
+On the negative front all the cigarette making companies are prone to hike in excise duty and other taxes and any dramatic changes in taxes on tobacco related products could impact VST’s bottom-line growth.
 Also a major concern for cigarette makers has been the Illegal cigarette market which has grown consistently in the country and accounts for 1/4th of the overall Indian cigarette market.

 Indian Energy Exchange

 Despite a 20% decline in power demand during April and May 2020 (lockdown period), IEX registered electricity volume growth of 19%.
-This was supported by lower spot prices resulting in higher participation, mainly from discoms.
+This was supported by lower spot prices resulting in higher participation, mainly from Discoms.
 IEX has also launched its own Gas Exchange (India’s first) as Gas is similar to electricity in terms of logistics and complexity in trade, this launch has further deepened the prospects of growth for the company.
-IEX reported 78.3% EBITDA margin (down 120bps YoY) with a PAT margin of 68% in FY20.
-Over the last 5 years the company delivered a sales growth of 8% and profit growth of 16%.
-It also reported a healthy CAGR growth in Return on Equity and Return on Capital Employed of 49% and 70% over the past 5 years.
+IEX consistently reported more than 80% EBITDA margin and more than 60% PAT margins over the last three years.
+Over the last 5 years the company delivered a sales growth of 13% and profit growth of 16%.
+It also reported a healthy average growth in Return on Equity and Return on Capital Employed of 49% and 70% over the past 5 years.
 So overall, if you see the company is very efficient in terms of its financials and future growth prospects.
 On the negative front IEX faces risk in terms of any adverse regulatory changes and increasing competition intensity from existing new platforms.

 Affle India Ltd